yoasyo25/ruby-submissions/1703-b/1module/jungle_beat/yohanan-girma-assefa/jungle_beat.markdown

 ### 1. Functional Expectations

-* **4: Application fulfills all base expectations and one extension**
+* 4: Application fulfills all base expectations and the one extension
-* 3: Application fulfills all base expectations
+* **3: Application fulfills all base expectations**
 * 2: Application is missing one base expectation
 * 1: Application is missing more than one base expectation

 ### 2. Test-Driven Development

-* **4: Application is broken into components which are well tested in both isolation and integration using appropriate data**
+* **4: Application is broken into components which are well tested in both isolation and integration using appropriate data.
+Also diligently covers all appropriate cases.**
 * 3: Application is well tested but does not balance isolation and integration tests, using only the data necessary to test the functionality
 * 2: Application makes some use of tests, but the coverage is insufficient
 * 1: Application does not demonstrate strong use of TDD